History of General Hospital: Cultural phenomenon and supercouple pairings (1978–1987)

 The success of Luke and Laura led General Hospital and other soap operas to try and emulate the formula.
 Under the reign of Monty, the series produced other successful pairings such as Robert Scorpio and Holly Sutton (Tristan Rogers and Emma Samms), Duke Lavery and Anna Devane (Ian Buchanan and Finola Hughes) and Frisco Jones and Felicia Jones (Jack Wagner and Kristina Wagner).

-Exits of major characters like Luke and Laura, Heather Webber, Scott Baldwin and Dr. Lesley Webber helped contribute to falling ratings, although new characters brought in new fans to make up for those losses.
+Exits of major characters like Luke and Laura, Heather Webber, Scott Baldwin and Dr. Lesley Webber contributed to falling ratings, although new characters brought in new fans to make up for those losses.
 Emily McLaughlin reduced the number of her appearances during this time due to weakening health but remained a strong presence when she did appear.
 Veteran actors like Peter Hansen and Susan Brown departed, although they would return on a recurring basis and later helped launch the 1997-2002 spin-off, Port Charles.
 But fans continue to bemoan the fact that others like Frank Maxwell, Todd Davis and Bianca Ferguson would not return after their late 80's exits, having contributed greatly to the show's supporting cast during its heyday.
 Lynn Herring was cast as a sexy new vamp, Lucy Coe, bringing both humor and scandal to her role of the husband-stealing character who briefly had a family written in around her thanks to her Aunt Charlene Maree Cheatham and Charlene's two sons.

 The series also launched the media career of fitness instructor Richard Simmons, who frequently appeared as himself on the show who was a fitness instructor that taught an aerobics class at the town's trendy nightclub at the time during the morning hours, The Campus Disco.